alex99now/MCB185/unix.md

 That was just two files, but I think you can imagine the power of moving 100 files with a single command.

 An alias is another name for a file.
+Like a nickname for a person.
 These are often useful to organize your files and directories.
 Let's try it using the `ln -s` command (we always use the `-s` option with `ln`).

 	ln -s Stuff/foo ./foof
 	nano foof